 Here is what we are looking at.
 The REITs are indeed different, but often move in the same direction, with the very notable exception of 2007 when real estate was falling apart, but the stock market hadn't figured that out yet.
 Obviously, there is some value in including REITs in a diversified portfolio, but the 30 percent number seems an odd way to push for more aggressive returns.
 Let me be clear, this is not wrong or bad, just not traditional.

-The final, smaller difference is the lack of a mid-cap investment option.
-Perhaps this is where that extra REIT allocation is coming from.
+There is now a mid-cap investing option.
 Mid-cap stocks often end up being the best performers over a 10 year period, partly because they are bigger enough than small-caps to not have such volatile swings (especially in down markets) but smaller enough than large-caps to have plenty of room to grow and innovate.

 In the end, the Acorns investments are solid portfolios.
 Acorns investment performance will be about as good as any mutual fund portfolio your financial advisor would come up with.
 They are built using low-cost ETFs which is important both for you the investors, and for the company.
 For you, the anchor of higher fees isn't weighing down your returns.
 For Acorns, the ability to get into and out of ETFs cheaply is important to its low-cost, no minimums fee structure.